Sales Market

 In recent years, Porto Metropolitan Area has observed an increase of new houses but still far from the levels of completed dwellings registered before the great financial crisis.
 In the last decade (2011-2021), Porto and Gaia also registered the highest construction volume – each representing 17% of total new homes - followed by Santa Maria da Feira (9%) and Matosinhos (8%).

 Between 2013 and 2019, the number of houses sold in PMA more than doubled, disclosing a new dynamic after the great financial crisis period.
 At this point, there was a stabilisation, followed by a 11% decrease in 2020 mainly caused by Covid-19.
 Nevertheless, this context has not changed the demand for houses to buy as figures from 2021 already exceed pre-pandemic levels, recording approximately 27,000 houses sold.
-This level of demand continued in 2022 with a total of 25.242 houses sold in Porto Metropolitan Area.
+This level of demand continued in 2022 with a total of 25,292 houses sold in Porto Metropolitan Area.
+In 2023, there were more than 21,000 houses sold in Porto MA.

 Porto City Residencial Market